dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

       ```
       ![copy-dns-name-servers](/img/posts/20220810/dns-nameservers.png)

-  * Create A record for Dirigible and Keycloak
+  * Create an A record for Dirigible and Keycloak

       - We need Istio Gateway IP
         ```
         kubectl get svc -n istio-ingress istio-ingressgateway -o jsonpath="{.status.loadBalancer.ingress[0].ip}"
         ```

-      - Promote ephemeral IP address to reserver
+      - A static external IP address is the IP address that is reserved for your project until you decide to release it.
           You need to create the IP address in your region.
         ```
         gcloud compute addresses create demo --addresses=<YOUR-GATEWAY-IP> \
         --region=europe-north1
         ```

-      - Set the ip for Dirigible
+      - Set the IP for Dirigible
         ![create-a-record](/img/posts/20220810/create-a-record.png)

-      - Set the ip for Keycloak
+      - Set the IP for Keycloak
         ![create-a-record](/img/posts/20220810/create-a-record-keycloak.png)

-## Let's encrypt configuration
+## Let's Encrypt Configuration

   * Install Cert-manager
     - Check for [last version](https://cert-manager.io/docs/installation/helm/#3-install-customresourcedefinitions)